 During the sorting procedure it is recommended that a magnification aid be used (e.g. magnification lamp or stereomicroscope).
 Magnification has to be used for the 1mm and the 0.5mm fraction.
 If there is a lot of sediment in the 4mm and 2mm fractions, magnifications should also be used for these fractions, at least a table magnification lens.
 Big animals can be sorted without magnification.

-Quality control

-Partners are requested to sort through some of the sample material twice, preferably by two different people.
+For the purpose of maintaining high quality levels in the data, and for quality control assessment, partners are requested to sort through some of the sample material twice, preferably by two different people.